Ever wondered. “what is granite used for?”

 Garden Landscaping

 From patios to stepping stones, granite is a perfect garden material.
 It will withstand everything that the Great British weather can throw at it and retain its look of lustre.
-Some even choose granite for their garden furniture or BBQ bars.
-Not only does granite require far less maintenance than their wooden counterparts, they are a striking statement for a social garden.
+Some even choose granite kitchen worktops for their garden furniture or BBQ bars.
+Not only does granite require far less maintenance than their wooden counterparts, but they are also a striking statement for a social garden.

 As one of the most popular natural stones to use in homes, granite is a truly versatile material.
-The range of colour hues is varied and graining patterns extensive.
-This means that granite is able to complement both modern and traditional design concepts.
+The range of colour hues is varied, and graining patterns are extensive.
+This means that granite can complement both modern and traditional design concepts.
 As a durable stone which can withstand the pressures of both internal and external use, you can use granite anywhere you wish.
-We think it looks and performs great in your kitchen and bathroom.
+We think it looks great and performs well in your kitchen and bathroom.
 If you want to explore which options could work well for your kitchen concept, just give us a call.